Custom Labels

 Food & Beverage

 Bottle labels for sauces, oils, kombucha, and craft beverages; jar labels for honey, jam, and preserves; pouch labels for granola, coffee, and tea.
-Vinyl is the safe default for cold-chain and condensation-prone products; water-resistant paper suits dry pantry goods and craft food where the matte texture supports the brand.
-Food-contact adhesive grades are available on request, flag the application at quote stage so we spec the right film and adhesive class.
+Synthetic is the safe default for cold-chain and condensation-prone products; cast paper suits dry pantry goods and craft food where the matte texture supports the brand.
+Every stock runs the same permanent adhesive, so the decision is cast paper or synthetic, not adhesive grade.

 Cosmetic & Beauty

 Skincare bottle labels, serum dropper labels, lipstick base labels, and palette outer-pack seals.
-Clear vinyl is dominant for serums and oils where the formula colour is part of the brand story; foil accents work for premium repositioning.
-Choose freezer-grade adhesive for sheet masks and any product moving through a refrigerated display.
+Clear film is dominant for serums and oils where the formula colour is part of the brand story; foil accents work for premium repositioning.
+For sheet masks and anything moving through a refrigerated display, choose synthetic and apply the label at room temperature before the product goes into the cold chain.

 Candle, Soap, and Apothecary

-Vessel-base labels for candles (heat-tolerant adhesive recommended for the base of the jar where wax warms during burn), wraparound soap labels with pull-tab opening, and apothecary tincture bottle labels.
-Premium label paper carries the craft signal here better than vinyl, see the vinyl vs paper guide for the brand fit decision.
+Vessel-base labels for candles (synthetic holds to 80 degrees Celsius once bonded and cast paper to 70, which covers the warmth at the base of a burning jar), wraparound soap labels with pull-tab opening, and apothecary tincture bottle labels.
+Cast paper carries the craft signal here better than synthetic, see the vinyl vs paper guide for the brand fit decision.

 Apparel & Accessories